wgumboc/CPSC-210-Project/README.md

 - As a user, I want to be able to save my positions, employees, skills, and assignments of each to file
 - As a user, I want to be given the option to load my positions, employees, skills, and assignments of each from file

+## Phase 4: Task 2

+Thu Nov 25 21:58:54 PST 2021
+Bryan T has been added to the roster.

+Thu Nov 25 21:58:57 PST 2021
+Diane C has been added to the roster.

+Thu Nov 25 21:59:01 PST 2021
+Matt G has been added to the roster.

+Thu Nov 25 21:59:05 PST 2021
+Diane C has been removed from the roster.

+Thu Nov 25 21:59:09 PST 2021
+Line 5 Dole attributed to Bryan T

+Thu Nov 25 21:59:09 PST 2021
+Cold Fill Rockstar attributed to Bryan T

+Thu Nov 25 21:59:10 PST 2021
+Cold Fill CSD attributed to Bryan T

+Thu Nov 25 21:59:12 PST 2021
+Microbiology Tech attributed to Bryan T

+Thu Nov 25 21:59:15 PST 2021
+CIP attributed to Matt G

+Thu Nov 25 21:59:16 PST 2021
+CIP removed from Matt G

+Thu Nov 25 21:59:26 PST 2021
+RockStar AM Shift has been added to the positions list.

+Thu Nov 25 21:59:35 PST 2021
+Bryan T has been assigned to RockStar AM Shift

+Thu Nov 25 21:59:45 PST 2021
+RockStar PM Shift has been added to the positions list.

+Thu Nov 25 21:59:48 PST 2021
+RockStar PM Shift has been removed to the positions list.

+Thu Nov 25 21:59:49 PST 2021
+Cleared the assigned employee from RockStar AM Shift